15 Health Benefits of Walking 10,000 Steps a Day

 13. Improves Your Sleep

-Frequent walking can help individuals who have trouble sleeping both by helping them fall asleep faster and stay asleep longer.
+Frequent walking can help individuals who have trouble sleeping by helping them fall asleep faster and stay asleep longer.

-In a study with chronic insomnia sufferers, which includes individuals who cannot fall asleep easily as well as individuals who have trouble staying asleep through the night, they found that a moderate-intensity exercise helped reduce the symptoms associated with chronic insomnia.
+In a study with chronic insomnia sufferers, which includes individuals who cannot fall asleep easily as well as individuals who have trouble staying asleep through the night, they found that moderate-intensity exercise helped reduce the symptoms associated with chronic insomnia.
 That same study found that other forms of exercise, like running or lifting weights, did not help individuals sleep.

 14. Tones Up Your Legs, Butt, and Stomach